BonzaiThePenguin/WikiSort/Chapter 2 - Merging.md

     merge 8-11 and 12-15               [ 0   2   3   4   7   11  13  15 [6   10  12  14][1   5   8   9 ]]
     merge 0-7 and 8-15                 [[0   2   3   4   7   11  13  15][1   5   6   8   9   10  12  14]]
                                        [ 0   1   2   3   4   5   6   7   8   9   10  11  12  13  14  15 ]

 Which is of course exactly what we wanted.
-Note that it starts off by merging chunks of size 1, then size 2, then size 4, and finally size 8.<br/><br/>
+Note that it starts off by merging chunks of size 1, then size 2, then size 4, and finally size 8.

+* * *

-<b>To extend this logic to non-power-of-two sizes</b>, we floor the size down to the nearest power of two for these calculations, then scale back again to get the ranges to merge.
+**To extend this logic to non-power-of-two sizes**, we floor the size down to the nearest power of two for these calculations, then scale back again to get the ranges to merge.

     MergeSort(array, count)
     >   power_of_two = FloorPowerOfTwo(count)